apankrat/notes/fast-case-conversion/README.md

-# Fast character case conversion
+# Fast character case conversion ...
+## ... or how to *really* compress a sparse array

 Converting strings and characters between lower and upper cases is a very common need.